MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/deploy/deploy-how-to-install-service-manager-on-a-single-computer.md

 -   Workflow account

- For more information about the permissions that these accounts require, see "Accounts Required During Setup" in the [Planning Guide for System Center 2012 – Service Manager](http://go.microsoft.com/fwlink/p/?LinkID=209672).
-Before you start, make sure that Microsoft SQL Server 2008 is installed on the computer.
+ For more information about the permissions that these accounts require, see "Accounts Required During Setup" in the [Planning Guide for System Center 2012 - Service Manager](http://go.microsoft.com/fwlink/p/?LinkID=209672).
+Before you start, make sure that Microsoft SQL&nbsp;Server&nbsp;2008 is installed on the computer.

 ### To install the Service Manager management server, database, and console